-The writer would like to acknowledge the contribution of the following organization, without which the completion of this project would not be possible: Royal Bangkok Hotel, for providing information of system requirement on hotel operations and management functions.
-She also would like to reward her sincere Gratitude to Dr. Boonyarit Pokrud, a project advisor, who provides advice and comments throughout the development of this project.
+The writer would like to acknowledge the contribution of the following organization, without which the completion of this project would not be possible: Smile Travel Resort, for providing information of system requirement on resort operations and management functions.
+She also would like to forward her sincere Gratitude to Dr.Booyarit Pokrud, a project advisor, who provided advice and comments throughout the development of this project.

-Finally, she would like to extend her appreciation to lecturers in Computer Information Systems (CIS) Department of Assumption University for providing knowledge and education throughout her academic years in the University.
+Finally, she would like to extend her appreciation to lecturers in Computer Information System (CIS) Department of Assumption University for providing knowledge and education throughout her academic years in the University.